Summary

 On this page

 Epilepsy is a medical condition that affects the brain and causes seizures.
-A medical specialist diagnoses epilepsy after a person experiences at least two seizures.
-Epilepsy and seizures vary significantly between people.
+A medical specialist diagnoses epilepsy after a person experiences at least 2 seizures.

 Many people living with epilepsy are successfully employed across a range of professional fields.
-Employment types may include apprenticeships, traineeships, open employment or supported employment with an Australian Disability Enterprise.
+Employment types may include apprenticeships, traineeships, open employment, or supported employment with an Australian Disability Enterprise.

 Some areas of employment are unavailable to anyone with epilepsy, even if you have good seizure control.
 For example, someone with epilepsy cannot work as a pilot or a commercial driver, such as a train or tram driver.